Race and Cultural Identity

-Some researchers have defined race-related stress as a near-universal struggle for individuals from marginalized racial groups, and the American Psychological Association recently launched a project to promote dialogue about race-related stress.
+- Some researchers have defined race-related stress as a near-universal struggle for individuals from marginalized racial groups

-What are symptoms of mental health challenges related to race and cultural identity?
+Symptoms of mental health challenges related to race and cultural identity

 Symptoms associated with racial and cultural identity issues vary widely, but some common examples are as follows:

 - Anxiety: You may find yourself feeling worried, preoccupied, or unable to relax.